 By combining AI with these key emerging technologies, we can start investing our attention toward augmenting human decision making and creativity, rather than replacing it and focusing only on productivity and automation.
 We believe that this opens up so many unexplored opportunities that can transform industries all over the world, creating millions of new job roles and setting up the foundation for new generations of startups.

-According McKinsey & Company, AI alone has the potential to deliver additional global economic activity of around $13 trillion by 2030, which is about 16 percent higher cumulative GDP compared with 2018.
+According to McKinsey & Company, AI alone has the potential to deliver additional global economic activity of around $13 trillion by 2030, which is about 16 per cent higher cumulative GDP compared with 2018.
 So it is an exciting opportunity for companies of all sizes and in all markets to engage with this new technological movement for a lucrative future.

 And this ended our discussion with the audience members during and post the event at the Innovation Hub.
 There is a plethora of industry reports and market data available online that I would strongly recommend you to explore and conduct your own thorough research for your specific needs.
 Of course, you can also e-mail us your questions here and we will be very happy to help you.
 Make sure you stay notified about our future events and Q&A posts by subscribing to our spam-free newsletters (that’s a promise!).